If you are in real estate, you may already know that you can experience many different sales situations.

 1) Single-Level Sales

-When you do single level sales, you as a sales representative earn a commission for trading or selling products.
+When you are in single-level sales, you earn a commission for trading or selling products as a sales representative.

-That’s the insurance agent that sells a certain number of insurance policies in a particular time frame.
+For example, the insurance agent sells a certain number of insurance policies in a particular time frame.

-The key here is that it is done one-on-one through online meetings, door-to-door, and more.
+The key is that it is done one-on-one through online meetings, door-to-door, and more.

 2) Multi-Level Sales